ldocao/pygadgettools/README.md

+### pygadgettools
+You will find various functions to make simple analysis of gadget data.
+We assume that you use pygadgetreader from R. Thompson

+### scripts
+You will find some scripts mainly using YT adapted to Gadget

 If you would like to improve, please use the following conventions (from http://en.wikipedia.org/wiki/Naming_convention_(programming)) :

 * Classes: Class names should be nouns in UpperCamelCase, with the first letter of every word capitalised.
 Use whole words — avoid acronyms and abbreviations (unless the abbreviation is much more widely used than the long form, such as URL or HTML).